 “malignant” are the best words our language has.

-Native white-tailed deer can erase most species of
+Native white-tailed deer can erase many species of

 wildflowers, shrubs and saplings from a savanna or woodland; they can also